codykonior/Jojoba/README.md

 must use the template format in this [README][6] instead.
 You can also read the [CHANGELOG][5].

-* `$InputObject` can now be a parameter alias rather than being forced as the parameter name.
+* `$InputObject` is no longer required.
+Whatever first parameter name with a ValueFromPipeline is used by default.
 * `$JojobaBatch` and `$JojobaThrottle` should not be hardcoded into your function definition.
 A ValueFromRemainingArguments parameter is required instead.
 * Jojoba output is done through Write-Host rather than returning objects.
 If you need the object then you can use `-JojobaPassThru`.
 If you don't want to see the Write-Host output use `-JojobaQuiet`.